sandraLbdvTW/docusaurus/docs/articles/english/first-year.md

 I knew that I could only evaluate small tasks.
 I came to a very meticulous style of describing things that I have to do.
 Sometimes my subtasks are just 15-20 minutes long, but it helps to  plan more accurately.

-Even if you don’t have to decompose your tasks in the task manager, create a step-by-step plan in a notebook.
+Even if you don’t have to decompose your tasks in a task manager, create a step-by-step plan in a notebook.
 Plus, you can run this list by your mentor if you have some doubts about the plan.

 ## Task description can be wrong